 - Emergency-ready: Equipped with safety features like emergency stop buttons and proper signage.

 Proper clearances around the charging stations must be maintained, and charging cables should be managed to prevent tripping hazards.
-The installation of protective bollards and sufficient lighting is also a common safety measure to protect both the equipment and the users.
+The installation of protective bollards and sufficient lighting is also a standard safety measure to protect both the equipment and the users.